JeremyLikness/jeremylikness-blog/content/blog/using-linq-to-query-dynamic-schemaless-cosmosdb-documents/index.md

 }
 {{</highlight>}}

 Notice the property is different based on the medium.
 This poses a unique challenge for parsing the data.
 Dynamic languages like JavaScript handle it fine, but what about a strongly typed language like C#?
-In retrospect, I could have made it easier to intuit the "wildcard" property by doing this:
+In retrospect, I could have made it easier to intuit the "wildcard" property by doing this (note the added _medium_ property):

 {{<highlight JSON>}}
 {